 Colorado’s Stoner Ranch is a complete recreational ranch in the heart of one of the Rockies’ best outdoor-adventure playgrounds.
 Bordered on three sides by U.S. Forest Service land, the 320-acre property features century-old homesteads and cabins that date back to the ranch’s founding in 1890.
-Stoner Ranch was listed for sale for $11.5 million on Lands of America on May 8, 2017.
+Stoner Ranch was listed for sale for $11.5 million on Lands of America on May 8, 2017; the sale price was recently reduced to $10.3 million.

 With its 1.7 miles of private riverfront and 320 acres offering year-round outdoor adventure, Stoner Ranch is a blend of outdoor recreation and a working cattle ranch.
 The ranch includes a stretch of the famed Upper Dolores River—the Upper “D” to locals—which was named one of the “50 best trout streams in America” by Trout magazine.